 Remove filet mignon from bag and pat very dry.
 Season with salt and pepper.

+Heat cast iron skillet over medium heat for 3 to 5 minutes.
 Add butter, then immediately add steaks.
 Cook 2 minutes, then flip and cook another 2 minutes.
 Make sure steaks are coated in butter on each side in order to caramelize the exterior.

 When browned on both sides, plate and top with herb butter.

-- 130° Fahrenheit water temperature will result in perfect medium-rare filet mignon.
+130° Fahrenheit water temperature will result in perfect medium-rare filet mignon.
 For more-cooked steaks, target 140°F for medium and 150°F for medium-well.

-- Water Displacement Method: If you don't have a vacuum sealer, place your ingredients in an appropriately-sized plastic bag (like a Ziploc gallon-sized bag) and seal halfway across the top.
+Water Displacement Method: If you don't have a vacuum sealer, place your ingredients in an appropriately-sized plastic bag (like a Ziploc gallon-sized bag) and seal halfway across the top.
 Heat water with sous vide immersion cooker, then slowly lower the bag of filet mignon into the water.
 You should see the bag cling to the food as the pressure from the water forces the air out.
 Once the food is entirely submerged and the air is completely out, seal the bag completely.